memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ## Closing

-I hope this post gave you a useful overview of how the ARM Cortex-M Exception model works.
+I hope this post gave you a useful overview of how the ARM Cortex-M Exception model works and that maybe you learned something new!
 There's a lot of different reference manuals and books about the topic but I've always found it hard to find a single place that aggregates the useful information.

 Are there any other topics related to interrupts you'd like us to delve into?
 (No pun intended :D) Do you leverage any of ARMs fancy exception configuration features in your products?
 Let us know in the discussion area below!